Growing Tomatoes Indoors

 Tomatoes are also very finicky plants and can be tricky to grow.
 Don’t get discouraged if it takes a few tries to get it right, it’s well worth the effort in the end.

-Lastly, it’s also important to note that there are a variety of different tomatoes you can grow.
+It’s also important to note that there are a variety of different tomatoes you can grow.
 For indoor growth, look for ones labeled as “micro dwarf” as they are bred to grow in small spaces.
 You also have the option to overwinter tomatoes from outdoors to extend their growing time.
-You can opt to take the whole plant, or take a cutting and transplant that to a new pot.
+You can opt to take the whole plant or take a cutting and transplant that to a new pot.
+We’ll talk a bit more about overwintering later.

 Planting and Container

-When starting from seeds, place them about ¼” deep into the soil and gently cover.
-Put them in a warm spot that gets lots of sunlight while keeping the soil moist, using a heat mat can help with this.
-Once the plant germinates you can carefully move them to a larger pot and their final home.
+When starting with seeds, place them about ¼” deep into the soil and gently cover them.
+Put them in a warm spot that gets lots of sunlight while keeping the soil moist.
+Using a heat mat can help with this.
+Once the plant germinates, you can carefully move them to a larger pot and their final home.
 This can take up to a month for certain varieties so patience is a must.
+You’ll know the seedling is ready to transplant once it has about 2-3 true leaves.

 Sunlight and Location

-By far the two most important aspects of growing tomatoes, indoors or out, is sunlight and temperature.
-Without the correct amount of each the tomato will fail to produce fruit and ultimately die.
+By far the two most important aspects of growing tomatoes, indoors or out, are sunlight and temperature.
+Without the correct amount of each, the tomato will fail to produce fruit and ultimately die.

-For sunlight, look to get at least 8+ hours of bright light each day if not more.
+For sunlight, look to get at least 10+ hours of bright light each day if not more.
 This is often the main issue for growing tomatoes indoors as it can be difficult to reach that amount of light in many homes.
-If you can’t then look to supplement with grow lights and aim to hit 10+.
-This is often a requirement in the winter as the sunlight is less intense.
+If you can’t then look to supplement with grow lights and aim to hit 12+.
+Using a grow light is often a requirement in the winter as the sunlight is less intense.

 For temperature, you’ll want to keep your plants in a location that never falls below 65°F, but ideally closer to 75°F. Tomatoes do the best in warm environments, so keeping the temperature up is important.
 This is often easy enough in the summer as the sunlight will naturally heat the area, but during the winter can be a bit of a concern.
 Overnighting a bit cooler is fine, but never let the temperature drop too low or it can damage your plant.